nomnom-studio/Dice-of-Six/README.md

 The coursework provided the foundation for transforming theoretical concepts into an interactive software product.

 The project functions as a structured business focused on developing a commercially viable game.
-It operates under a formal business plan with a defined development roadmap and verifiable daily documentation,
+It operates under a formal business plan with a defined roadmap and verifiable daily documentation,
 ensuring that all work aligns with the standards of legitimate self-employment.

 Conducting this project as an independent software enterprise in the United States allows access to